AmeriCommerce / Spark Pay Review

 Ease of Use:

-Once you sign up for a free trial you’ll receive two links: one leads to your AmeriCommerce.com account dashboard.
+Once you sign up for a free trial, you’ll receive two links: one leads to your AmeriCommerce.com (or sparkpay.com) account dashboard.
 The other allows you to access your storefront.

-The initial store set-up process is reasonably straightforward, and if you choose to use one of AmeriCommerce’s themes it won’t be hard to establish your shop via the set-up wizard.
-It’s clear that AmeriCommerce is seeking to attract seasoned shop owners as well as users that are just entering the eCommerce landscape; thanks to recent improvements, new online retailers should be able to jump in and select applicable features with relative ease.
+The initial store set-up process is reasonably straightforward, and if you choose to use one of Spark Pay’s themes it won’t be hard to establish your shop via the set-up wizard.
+It’s clear that Spark Pay is seeking to attract seasoned shop owners as well as users that are just entering the eCommerce landscape; thanks to recent improvements, new online retailers should be able to jump in and select applicable features with relative ease.
 It’s likely that you’ll utilize far fewer bells and whistles than are available.

 Hardware and Software Requirements:

-AmeriCommerce is completely web-hosted.
-Nothing more than a secure internet connection and browser (Chrome, Firefox, Safari) are required to access the cloud-based eCommerce software.
-While all operating systems and browsers are supported, installing the latest technologies on your machine will result in the smoothest user experience.
+Spark Pay is completely web-hosted.
+Nothing more than a secure internet connection and an updated browser (Chrome, Firefox, Safari) are required to access the cloud-based eCommerce software.
+While all operating systems and browsers are supported, it’s always a “faster/newer is better” scenario.

-AmeriCommerce is securing a position for itself in the crowded shopping cart software marketplace through offering multi-storefront capability.
+Spark Pay is securing a position for itself in the crowded shopping cart software marketplace in part through offering multi-storefront capability.
 Essentially, the software enables you to manage several different online stores from a single backend.
 Orders can be processed on smart phones or Facebook, and Google Sitemap auto indexing support is available.
-Other little features are mindful of the seller experience.
-For example, stores can support multiple languages and shipping can be supported by more than one warehouse.
+Sellers will appreciate attention to detail, such as how shipping can be supported by more than one warehouse, and shoppers will appreciate things like their pioneered one-page checkout.

-More feature information is available on the AmeriCommerce website, but I’ve broken out a few important features below.
+More feature information is available on the Spark Pay website, but I’ve laid out a few important features below.

 Products and Merchandising: